26zl/PleaseTweakWindows/README.md

 - Nicer looking UI ✅
 - Need to add verbose when user applies the tweaks ✅
 - Optimize the tweaks
-- Privacy tweaks is being worked on
+- Privacy/Security tweaks is being worked on